 Lodging

 The first category for per diem rates is lodging and is relatively self-explanatory.
 Lodging per diem rates cover accommodations in hotels, apartments, inns, or other overnight stays.
-Both categories we discuss have separate rates but can be added to determine the total reimbursement payment per employee per day.
+Both categories we discussed have separate rates but can be added to determine the total reimbursement payment per employee per day.

 Meals & incidental expenses

-Changes in rates
+Changes in per diem rates

 Location